gbmhunter/blog/content/electronics/components/piezoelectric-speakers/_index.md

 {{% figure src="piezo-4khz-resonant-frequency-response.jpg" caption="The frequency response of a piezo speaker with a resonant frequency of 4kHz."  width="500px" %}}

+Most piezoelectric speakers have a resonant frequency in the range of 2-4kHz, one of the reasons being this is the range is which audio is most easily heard by humans[^bib-murata-piezoelectric-sound-components].

-## How To Drive A Piezo
+## How To Drive A 2-lead Piezo

-An easy and loud way to drive a 2-pin piezoelectric speaker is with an inductor in parallel with the piezo and a NPN BJT acting as a switch.
+An easy and loud way to drive a 2-lead (or pin) piezoelectric speaker is with an inductor in parallel with the piezo and a NPN BJT acting as a switch.

 When the NPN BJT is switched on, the current builds up through the inductor and energy is stored in it's magnetic field.
 When the transistor is switched off, the inductor creates a large voltage spike which excites the piezo speaker.
 The piezo can be driven to around 40-60V with a 5V supply.
 Make sure the BJT has a collector-emitter breakdown voltage high enough to withstand this!